DexterHuang/CyberCodeOnline/UpdateNote.md

 -   Fixed issue with AFK countdown number changes causing layout shift
 -   Updated leaderboard UI
--   Server side fixes that is aimed to reduce the chance of "locked up" issue in dungeon (the error message -> "Failed to lock ....")
+-   Server-side fixes that are aimed to reduce the chance of a "locked up" issue in the dungeon (the error message -> "Failed to lock ....")

 ### 0.1840